alaydeliwala/mbox-to-csv/README.md

-# MBOX to CSV
+# MBOX to CSV (modified for DDN data)

 ![Python 3.8.3](https://img.shields.io/badge/python-3.8.3-yellow.svg)

 Extract emails from an MBOX file into a CSV file.
+Breaks down the website form submissions sent to info@desidancenetwork.org

 ## Example